DeepRahangdale/MiniProjects-Using-AWSServices/README.md

 # MiniProjects-Using-AWSServices

-## 1.Talkify- A Text to Speech Converter using Amazon Polly
+## 1.Talkify- A Text to Speech Converter using Amazon Polly Service

 Amazon Polly uses deep learning technologies to synthesize natural-sounding human speech, so you can convert articles to speech.
 With dozens of lifelike voices across a broad set of languages, use Amazon Polly to build speech-activated applications.